 If you decide to sell your home in as is condition after going through the entire inspection procedure and obtaining quotes from contractors, you should use the inspection reports to prepare for any complaints a buyer may have about your property.
 The contractors’ quotes should be used to give you a general idea of how much these complaints may cost you.

 At the end of the day, selling a property in poor condition is slow, risky, and expensive.
 If you still want to get a better price for your home, there is hope!
 Brothers Buy Homes offers sellers a hassle free, quick offer for their homes without costly, prolonged discussions regarding repairs.
 Plus, in the Bay Area (Alameda, Contra Costa, Solano and Napa counties) you can close quickly.
 Our process is simple.
 All you need to do is fill out an online form on the Brothers Buy Homes website for an entirely free, no-obligation quote.
-Within 24 hours of submitting your request, you will hear back from one of our representatives regarding the next steps you will need to take to get an estimate and an offer from us.
+Within 24 hours of submitting your request, you will hear back from one of our representatives regarding the next steps you will need to take to get an estimate and an offer to “sell my house fast Bay Area” from us.